Hamiltonian Truncation Framework for Gauge Theories on the Interval: Hamiltonian Truncation

 Despite discarding an infinite set of basis states, truncation can perform well when $V$ is governed by relevant operators, meaning operators that flow from weak coupling in the UV to strong coupling in the IR.
 Intuitively, one expects that the influence of high energy states above $\Emax$ on IR observables is suppressed because relevant operators have decreasing influence at higher energies.
 Typically, this results in a power law rate of convergence of the spectrum.
 The power controlling the rate of convergence can be increased by adding improvement terms~\cite{Elias-Miro:2015bqk, Elias-Miro:2017tup,Elias-Miro:2020qwz, Cohen:2021erm, EliasMiro:2022pua,Delouche:2023wsl,Delouche:2024yuo,Demiray:2025zqh}.
 In particular, EFT methodology has been used to systematically organize the error corrections in an order-by-order fashion as introduced in~\cite{Cohen:2021erm}.
 This systematic improvement has been demonstrated to next-to-leading order, at which level nonlocal effects nontrivially conspire to organize themselves into error reduction that improves the rate of convergence from $1/E_{\rm max}^2$ to $1/E_{\rm max}^4$ in 2D $\phi^4$~\cite{Demiray:2025zqh}.
 The methodology has also been applied to minimal model conformal field theories deformed with relevant operators, which have UV divergences requiring renormalization~\cite{EliasMiro:2022pua,Delouche:2023wsl,Delouche:2024yuo}.

 Most truncation studies of gauge theories to date have employed light-cone quantization, yielding major advances in the analysis of 2D gauge dynamics~\cite{Bergknoff:1976xr,Anand:2020gnn, Bhanot:1993xp, Demeterfi:1993rs, Gopakumar:2012gd, Katz:2013qua,Katz:2014uoa,Dempsey:2021xpf, Lunin:1999ib, Fitzpatrick:2019cif,Anand:2021qnd}, and the framework has recently been extended to 3D QED~\cite{Fitzpatrick:2025hqk}.
 While light-cone quantization is particularly powerful for studying spectra, it offers limited access to vacuum expectation values and spontaneous symmetry breaking~\cite{Fitzpatrick:2023aqm}.
 Equal-time Hamiltonian truncation\footnote{Here, equal-time means that the field theory is quantized by imposing commutation or anticommutation relations between fields with the same time coordinate $t$.} provides a natural complement: it enables the direct study of vacuum structure, real-time dynamics, and facilitates comparison with lattice Hamiltonian results.
+Related progress has also been made applying variational Hamiltonian methods to lattice gauge theories, that rely on local truncations of the gauge degrees of freedom~\cite{Fontana:2024rux}, offering an alternative route to exploring gauge theories nonperturbatively.